• Skip to primary navigation

 They will stay fresh in the freezer for up to a year (4 times as long as the 3 month max in the fridge).
 You can go straight to cooking them so no need to thaw but they can be defrosted in the fridge overnight if you need to.

-The techniques we use to freeze okra are very similar to those used to freeze other foods like: asparagus, beets, yellow squash, zucchini, and carrots.
+The techniques we use to freeze okra are very similar to those used to freeze other foods like.
+For example, freezing asparagus, freezing beets, freezing yellow squash, freezing zucchini, and freezing carrots.

 Can you freeze okra without blanching?